Tanay Nagar

 • embed socio-ethical dynamics/intelligence within the creation of language technologies.

-I earned a B.S. in Computer Science (Honors), a B.S. in Philosophy, and a certificate in leadership from the University of Wisconsin-Madison, and I am currently preparing for graduate study.
+Previously, I earned a B.S. in Computer Science (Honors), a B.S. in Philosophy, and a certificate in leadership from the University of Wisconsin–Madison .

-I'm always happy to connect; feel free to reach out via email or the links at the top of the page.
+I love to chat and trade notes.
+Reach out via email or the links at the top of the page.

 Exploring Bias in Letters of Recommendation using NLP Techniques